Sustainable Agriculture & AgTech: Creating Jobs, Building Cities

 • Maintaining harvest schedules and working closely with the grower and facilities team to optimize production efficiencies

 This role involves a lot of climbing, so it is not recommended for someone who has an aversion to heights.
-It’s ideal for someone who excels at methodical work and has a high level of focus.
+It’s ideal for someone who excels at methodical work and is highly focused.

 The food safety manager has one of the most important jobs: keeping our farmers and the public safe.
 Hydroponic vertical farming is one of the safest farming methods possible, but a food safety manager still has a crucial role.
 Their tasks include: